grafana/loki/docs/sources/send-data/alloy/examples/alloy-otel-kafka.md

 ---
-title: Sending OpenTelemetry logs to Loki using Alloy
+title: Recive OpenTelemetry logs via Kafka using Alloy and Loki
-menuTitle: Sending OpenTelemetry logs to Loki using Alloy
+menuTitle: Recive OpenTelemetry logs via Kafka using Alloy and Loki
-description: Configuring Grafana Alloy to send OpenTelemetry logs to Loki.
+description: Configuring Grafana Alloy to recive OpenTelemetry logs via Kafka and send them to Loki.
 weight: 250
 killercoda:
-  title: Sending OpenTelemetry logs to Loki using Alloy
+  title: Recive OpenTelemetry logs via Kafka using Alloy and Loki
-  description: Configuring Grafana Alloy to send OpenTelemetry logs to Loki.
+  description: Configuring Grafana Alloy to recive OpenTelemetry logs via Kafka and send them to Loki.
-  details:
-    finish:
-      text: finish.md
   backend:
     imageid: ubuntu
 ---

 <!-- INTERACTIVE page intro.md START -->

-# Sending OpenTelemetry logs to Loki using Alloy
+#  Recive OpenTelemetry logs via Kafka using Alloy and Loki

-Alloy natively supports receiving logs in the OpenTelemetry format.
-This allows you to send logs from applications instrumented with OpenTelemetry to Alloy, which can then be sent to Loki for storage and visualization in Grafana.
+Alloy natively supports ingesting OpenTelemetry logs via Kafka.
+There maybe several scenarios where you may want to ingest logs via Kafka.
+For instance you may already use Kafka to aggregate logs from several otel collectors.
+Or your application may already be writing logs to Kafka and you want to ingest them into Loki.
 In this example, we will make use of 3 Alloy components to achieve this:
-- **OpenTelemetry Logs Receiver:** This receiver will accept logs via HTTP and gRPC.
-- **OpenTelemetry Logs Processor:** This processor will batch the logs before sending them to the logs exporter.
-- **OpenTelemetry Logs Exporter:** This exporter will send the logs to Loki.

 ## Dependencies